 Apparently, the motto bahala’g saging, basta loving (love despite hunger) isn’t enough anymore to convince Filipino women to have a family with a man who is not capable enough to provide.

 Potential for better offspring

-Filipino women take pride in their children – they always want their children to be the smartest, kindest and most beautiful children there is.
+Filipino women take pride in their children – they always want their children to be the smartest, kindest, and most beautiful children there are.
 In a culture where everything has to be better than their neighbors, Filipinos are often pressured to have a better face (both literally and figuratively) to show.

-In an investigative research conducted by Joanne Laxamana Rondilla on “Colonial Faces: Beauty and Skin Color Hierarchy in the Philippines and the U.S.,” it stated the advantage and the marketability of mixed raced models with whiter complexion in the Philippines leaving a stronger impression to Filipino women that choosing white men as partners can have better advantage.
+In investigative research conducted by Joanne Laxamana Rondilla on “Colonial Faces: Beauty and Skin Color Hierarchy in the Philippines and the U.S.,” it stated the advantage and the marketability of mixed-raced models with whiter complexion in the Philippines leaving a stronger impression to Filipino women that choosing white men as partners can have a better advantage.